Bethlehem, Pennsylvania: SteelStacks

 In 2011, ArtsQuest, a non-profit that runs Musikfest and other cultural facilities and events in the Bethlehem area, coordinated with local community partners including the City of Bethlehem and PBS 39 to open SteelStacks.
 The facility currently spans a 10-acre campus on the former grounds of Bethlehem Steel.
 SteelStacks showcases music, art, festivals, films and educational programming throughout the year, and acts as the "South Side" portion of Musikfest.
 It is located in the backdrop of the blast furnaces of the former Bethlehem Steel plant.

 Zoellner Arts Center

 Lehigh University's Zoellner Arts Center offers a variety of musical and dramatic events through the year.

 Other

 On the first Friday of the month, the businesses of the Southside Shopping District host First Friday, a celebration of arts and culture.
 Stores, restaurants and art galleries stay open late and offer special discounts, refreshments, gallery openings and more.
+Touchstone Theatre, also on Bethlehem's Southside, houses the Valley's only professional resident theatre company, which produces and presents original theatre performances.

 The Lehigh Canal provides hiking and biking opportunities along the canal towpath which follows the Lehigh River in Bethlehem.
 Both the Lehigh Canal and the Monocacy Creek are popular for sport fishing, and both are stocked annually with trout.

 The Historic Moravian Bethlehem District, also known as the Moravian Church Settlement, was inscribed as a UNESCO World Heritage Site in 2024 as an extension of the Christiansfeld Moravian Church Settlement in Denmark.